Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 Now when I run the end-to-end testing app, I see my image oriented correctly.
 You can build and run a new `OffcutsCam.app` and install the fixed extension now that image debugging is done for now, and you should see it working.

-Now, the end-to-end app tool has some maintenance attached to it.
-The goal is that it should do very little, but what it should do should approximate what the system does with the camera's output stream, with the same requirements and behaviors.
-That's why it creates its image from an IOSurface and not from the CVPixelBuffer, for instance, because if the CVPixelBuffer was lacking an IOSurface, and that is possible in a valid CVPixelBuffer, we could successfully make an image from it in our end-to-end testing app, but we would not get an image in FaceTime when using our camera.
+The end-to-end app tool has some maintenance attached to it.
+The goal is that it should do very little, but what it does should approximate what the system does with the camera's output stream, with the same requirements and behaviors.
+That's why it creates its image from an `IOSurface` and not from the `CVPixelBuffer`, for instance, because if the `CVPixelBuffer` was lacking an `IOSurface`, and that is possible in a valid `CVPixelBuffer`, we could successfully make an image from it in our end-to-end testing app, but we would not get an image in FaceTime when using our camera, because the camera system passes `IOSurface` for efficiency.

-Currently, I would be willing to bet that this vertical-access flipping in the end-to-end app isn't correct for pixel buffers that originate from AVCaptureSession video, so I foresee a future improvement in which, instead of flipping the image, it complains when a pixel buffer was created with the wrong format or properties that would result in being in the wrong coordinate space.
-But, it's a lot easier to do the research and experimentation now.
+My first expected maintenance of this tool: I suspect my vertical-access flipping in the end-to-end app isn't correct for pixel buffers that originate from AVCaptureSession video, so I foresee a future improvement in which, instead of flipping the image, it complains when a pixel buffer was created with the wrong format or properties that would result in being in the wrong coordinate space once it gets to the camera system.
+But, it's a **lot** easier to do that research and experimentation now.

 ## Changing the extension by using the container app, finally

-Now we can have the app talk to the extension and make a change in it.
+Now we can finally have the app talk to the extension and make a change in it.
 We will test this in the end-to-end testing app, and once it is working, we'll reboot and view it in the actual extension.

 In `ExtensionProvider.swift`, go to `private func notificationReceived(notificationName: String)` and, under `case .changeImage:`, replace the two logging lines with this: